Shediac Road & Harrisville Boulevard - Development Charge Area

 Can you please define this.
 "The goal is to develop a fair and equitable cost framework whereby the property owners of benefitting undeveloped lands pay a proportionate share to fund the construction of required, regional transportation infrastructure."
 Who are the property owners in this case? the residences who are already established din this area?

-April MacAleese-Jay asked 8 months ago
+April MacAleese-Jay asked about 1 year ago

 Good Afternoon April